jpdigitalman/ESP32-Networked_Fingerprint-Scanner-C-_Server/README.md

 Our system operates by integrating multiple fingerprint sensors into a networked environment.
 By installing our proprietary firmware and configuring each sensor to connect to a Wi-Fi network using the ESP32's wireless capabilities, users can establish a seamless network of fingerprint scanners.
 These scanners communicate with our free open-source Central PC software, developed using C# .NET, which serves as the hub for storing fingerprint data and facilitating real-time verification.

+# PC Software (Open Source)
+To enable network verification, the fingerprint scanners communicate with PC software developed using C# .NET, which is licensed under the MIT License.
+This software stores fingerprint data in a database on the PC.
+Upon fingerprint input, the system checks the database to ensure uniqueness.
+If the fingerprint is not already stored, it's enrolled and saved in the database.

 ## Installation Steps

 1. **Install Firmware**: Flash the provided firmware onto the ESP32 using the ESP flashing tool or a suitable method for flashing a bin file.